 While paid VPN services often offer a trial period (varies from a week to a month), they often require you to enter your credit card details beforehand – and if you’re not comfortable giving out this information until you’re ready to buy, a free VPN is the only solution for you.

-- Because you’re an occasional user: Some of us don’t have resource intensive activities online that require the capabilities of a paid VPN – for instance, in order to access a largely text based website that is restricted in your region, a free VPN service will do absolutely fine.
+- Because you’re an occasional user: Some of us don’t have resource-intensive activities online that require the capabilities of a paid VPN – for instance, to access a large text-based website that is restricted in your region, a free VPN service will do fine.
 The same applies for light multimedia sites as well.

 A decent free VPN – CyberGhost VPN review